top of page

 Cherish solo.jpeg

-Cherish Brannon, MS, CAC, MAC, SAP
+Cherish Brannon, MS, SCAC, MAC, SAP

 Cherish is a native Mobilian who has been working in mental health and substance use treatment for more than a decade.
 She received her Bachelor’s degree in Psychology and Master’s degree in Clinical Psychology from the University of South Alabama and proceeded to enhance her passion for assisting persons suffering from substance use disorders and mental health by learning from them what it takes to help someone pursue a life that is truly worth living.
-Cherish has made an impact in the ever-changing field of substance use treatment by incorporating her clinical knowledge of evidence based practices with real world treatment experiences from medication assisted treatment, abstinence based treatment, faith based treatment, co-occuring disorders treatment, and treatment for criminal offenders.
+Cherish has made an impact in the ever-changing field of substance use treatment by incorporating her clinical knowledge of evidence based practices with real world treatment experiences from medication assisted recovery, abstinence based treatment, faith based treatment, co-occuring disorders treatment, and treatment for criminal offenders.

 She has been a supervisor for numerous interns providing guidance and training on evidence-based practices for many clinicians over the last ten years.